-- the site is proportioned to allow the efficient realisation and internalisation of the impacts of the altered built form without an adverse visual impact or perceived built form dominance; - the proposal conforms to and reflects the site's natural landforms.
-Excessive excavation is not proposed and FFL's are consistent with those existing, - the expression of the built form is adjusted to respond to: - solar access and the site's orientation; - the site and surrounding locality's topographical characteristics; - the design and character of existing adjacent development; - maintaining the amenity of the adjacent property owners; - internal and external amenity for the occupants.
+- the proposal conforms to and reflects the site's natural landforms.
+Excavation is not proposed, rather use of existing undercroft areas.
+The non-compliance with the height standard allows for a reasonable ground level (undercroft) addition to the dwelling while maintaining a single storey built form to Bynya Road and a reduced height to the site's Surf Road frontage; - the site is proportioned to allow the efficient realisation and internalisation of the impacts of the altered built form without an adverse visual impact or perceived built form dominance; - the expression of the built form is adjusted to respond to: - the site's locational context; - the site's topography; - an improved connection to external areas; - the design and built form character of the adjoining and adjacent development; - solar access and the site's orientation; and - internal and external amenity for the occupants.
 In this regard, the design of the proposed built form specifically responds to the location of its adjacent built form relative to the retention of existing amenity levels for those properties.

-Objective (c) - to minimise disruption to the following:
+Objective (c) - to minimise any overshadowing of neighbouring properties